yoshikingt/machiaruki-stamp-app/README.md

 ## How to Running on Docker container (optional)

 1. Build to image
-`docker image build -t sample:latest .`
+`docker image build -t machiaruki-stamp:latest .`
 2. Run the Container
-`docker container run -it --rm -p 5000:5000 --name run-sample sample`
+`docker container run -it -p 5000:5000 machiaruki-stamp`